pet3r-pan/cryptoanarchywiki.github.io/_people/ralph-c-merkle.md

 > Merkle was the manager of compiler development at Elxsi from 1980.
 In 1988, he became a research scientist at Xerox PARC.
 In 1999 he became a nanotechnology theorist for Zyvex.
 In 2003 he became a Distinguished Professor at Georgia Tech, where he led the Georgia Tech Information Security Center.
 In 2006 he returned to the San Francisco Bay Area, where he has been a senior research fellow at IMM, a faculty member at Singularity University, and a board member of the Alcor Life Extension Foundation.
 He was awarded the IEEE Richard W. Hamming Medal in 2010.

+Other notes

+Ralph Merkle is currently a faculty member at the Singularity University and is also an advisor to the Ethereum Foundation.

 ## Links

 * [Ralph C. Merkle on Wikipedia](https://en.wikipedia.org/wiki/Ralph_Merkle)